 Recommended policies for Micromobility

-The potential of a customer being injured while operating a scooter/bike is the biggest risk facing the micromobility space.
-In addition to the need to insure yourself against this risk, it is important to know that this coverage will be required in at least $1M per occurrence and $2M in the aggregate in every city you wish to operate.
-Most cities will actually require higher
+The potential of a customer being injured while operating a scooter or bike is the biggest risk facing the micromobility space.
+In addition to the need to insure yourself against this risk, it’s crucial to know that this coverage will be required in at least $1M per occurrence and $2M in the aggregate in every city you wish to operate.
+Most cities will actually require higher.

 Excess General Liability